JuliaLang/julia/doc/manual/arrays.rst

      0.245097
      0.241854

-NOTE: In the above example, ``x`` is declared as constant because type inference in Julia does not work as well on non-constant global variables.
+.. note:: In the above example, ``x`` is declared as constant because type inference in Julia does not work as well on non-constant global variables.

 The resulting array type is inferred from the expression; in order to control the type explicitly, the type can be prepended to the comprehension.
 For example,